JohnArg/Thesis/README.txt

 Technical :
 This is a Node.js/Express.js Web App with Handlebars as the templating engine.
-The app starts by executing the adHocEd file with Node's command: "node adHocEd" (or "nodejs adHocEd.js" for some systems) The server runs on localhost:3000.
+The app starts by executing the adHocEd.js file with Node's command: "node adHocEd.js" (or "nodejs adHocEd.js" for some systems)
+The server runs on localhost:3000.
+For setup, appropriate changes should be made in the /Client/JavaScript/server_url.js file Use the "npm install" command to automatically install the dependencies
-The code is divided in the Client code and the Server code, in their respective folders.
+    - Code Structure : The code is divided in the Client code and the Server code, in their respective folders.
-The Client code has the html templates with their Css and the JavaScript folder which contains .js files that handle user interaction with the web page.
+        The Client code has the html templates with their Css, the JavaScript folder which contains .js files that handle user interaction with the web page and the Images and Fonts folders.
         The Server code has the Algorithm related files in a corresponding folder, to separate them from its core files.
+    - Databases :
+        There are two databases, one for the app and one for sessions, that can be recreated by simply running the /Database/create_db.sql script.
+The table where the sessions are stored is automatically created when the application starts from within the app, if it doesn’t already exist.
+To change the settings of the connection to these two databases, edit the dbConfig object in /Database/queries.js for the users and the sessionStoreConfig object in /Database/sessions.js for the sessions.

 Algorithm References :
 * Wu & Li algorithm : "On Calculating Connected Dominating Set for Efficient Routing in Ad Hoc Wireless Networks"